 - No Name on Birth Certificate – Your name was not registered with the health records office within one year of your birth.
-Your certified birth certificate displays your parent’s but not your name.
-You will likely have to change your name and get a new birth certificate
+Your certified birth certificate displays your parents’ but not your name.
+In this case, you will likely have to change your name and get a new birth certificate.

 - Legal Name Change – You have legally changed your name with a court order.
 Please note, if you have changed your name because of a marriage, you do not have to make changes to your birth certificate.

 Documents Needed to Change Your Birth Certificate